-Personal grievance claims will be settled in accordance with the procedures prescribed in the Employment Relations Act 2000.
-An explanation of the procedures for resolving employment relationship problems and personal grievances is attached to this contract as Appendix A.
+Resolution of any dispute or grievance will be determined in accordance with the procedures set out in the Employment Relations Act 2000.
+An explanation of the procedures for resolving employment relationship problems and personal grievances is attached to this agreement as Appendix A.